-What does the property management industry look like in 2018?
-Here are some statistics showing that the property management industry is a pretty safe bet.
+What does the property management industry look like in 2022?
+Here are some statistics showing that property management is a secure industry to enter.

 DO.
 YOUR.
 RESEARCH.

-There is no such thing as being overprepared when making decisions that have a direct impact on your life and how you spend your time for the next few years.
+There is no such thing as being overprepared when making decisions that have a direct impact on your life and how you invest your time for years to come.

-So without further adieu, here are some statistics about the current trends in the property management and real estate industry.
+Here are some statistics about the current trends in the property management and real estate industries:

-2- 88% OF PROPERTY MANAGERS INCREASED THEIR RENTAL RATES OVER THE PAST YEAR
+2- MOST RENTAL RATES HAVE INCREASED OVER THE PAST YEAR

-According to the US Census Historical Census of Housing Tables, between 1940 and 2000, median monthly gross rent in the United States rose in every decade except the 1940s.
+Additionally, between 1940 and 2020 the median monthly gross rent in the United States rose in every decade since the 1940s.

-Now this is kind of a no-brainer when you think about inflation and how prices on almost everything have gone up since the 1940s, but it is important to recognize that the earning potential for property management services is increasing alongside upward trends in the economy.
+This is unsurprising due to increasing inflation since the 1940s, however it is important to recognize that the earning potential for property management services is increasing alongside the upward trends in the economy.